-The Company has two classes of Members and each Member will have a membership interest which will represent their interest in the Company.
+The Company has two classes of Members, Class A Members and the Class B Member, and each Member will have a membership interest which will represent their interest in the Company.
 Members who are in good standing and have the rights set forth in the Operating Agreement.
 Members of the Company will have the right to participate in profits and tax allocations of the Company as summarized in this Circular and as set forth fully in the Operating Agreement.